onflow/docs/docs/cadence/language/access-control.md

 ** Entitlements **

-Entitlements are a unique feature to Cadence that provide granular access control to each member of a struct or resource.
+Entitlements are a unique feature of Cadence that provide granular access control to each member of a struct or resource.
 Entitlements can be declared in like other types in a program using special syntax:

 ```cadence